jaspector

 Monday through Friday, 7:30 a.m. to 3:30 p.m.

-Typical inspection sequence: Baltimore County does not publish one countywide master sequence on its general building pages.
+Typical sequence: Baltimore County does not publish one countywide master sequence on its general building pages.
 Typical residential sequencing is footing/foundation, framing and applicable trade rough-ins, then final inspection and any required use-and-occupancy signoff.

-Do I need a building permit in Towson, Baltimore County, MD?
+01 Do I need a building permit in Towson, Baltimore County, MD?

 County pages state permits are required for additions, alterations, structural modifications, demolitions to existing dwellings, change in use, building activity in the 100-year floodplain, roof repairs where 50 percent or more of sheathing or deck is replaced, commercial siding work, residential siding in county historic districts or on county landmarks, and accessory structures over 120 square feet or any size in critical area, historic, landmarks, or floodplain conditions.

-How much does a building permit cost in Towson, Baltimore County, MD?
+02 How much does a building permit cost in Towson, Baltimore County, MD?

+Building permit fees in Towson, Baltimore County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No single universal minimum; varies by permit category ($152–$208 for many building-area permits).
 Fees are calculated as: Primarily square-foot and occupancy-category based for new construction/additions, with flat fees, per-unit charges, and per-100-square-foot formulas for miscellaneous permit types.
 Plan check fee: $85 to $130 for listed deck, addition, and accessory-structure reviews; $54 per half hour for preliminary review.

-How do I apply for a building permit in Towson, Baltimore County, MD?
+03 How do I apply for a building permit in Towson, Baltimore County, MD?

-1. Create or log into a Baltimore County online permit account at the PLL Portal.
+To apply for a building permit in Towson, Baltimore County, MD, follow these steps: 1.
+Create or log into a Baltimore County online permit account at the PLL Portal.
 2. Select the permit type and enter applicant, owner, property, and contractor information.
 3. Upload required documents, assign document disciplines, and submit the application for review.
 4. County reviewers check the submission, leave comments or revision requests in the portal, and route the file for any needed zoning, environmental, floodplain, or related review.
 5. Applicant reviews comments, uploads corrected documents, and resubmits as needed.
 6. Once fees are posted, applicant pays online by credit card or PayPal.
 7. After approvals and payment, the county issues the permit by email; approved plans and the permit must be available at the job site, and inspections are then scheduled through the portal.

-How long does it take to get a building permit in Towson, Baltimore County, MD?
+04 How long does it take to get a building permit in Towson, Baltimore County, MD?

-What work is exempt from building permits in Towson, Baltimore County, MD?
+05 What work is exempt from building permits in Towson, Baltimore County, MD?

-How do I schedule a building inspection in Towson, Baltimore County, MD?
+06 How do I schedule a building inspection in Towson, Baltimore County, MD?

-Inspections can be scheduled via: PLL Portal, 410-887-3953 (estimated times: 7:30–8:00 AM inspection date).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Towson, Baltimore County, MD via: PLL Portal, 410-887-3953 (estimated times: 7:30–8:00 AM inspection date).
 Requests must be submitted by 2 p.m. the prior business day.
 Same-day cancellation after the 6 a.m. portal deadline is by phone..